pouriap/Grabby/README.md

 2- Install the addon on Firefox by clicking on the download link

-The latest version of the addon and the toolkit can be found at [here.](https://github.com/pouriap/Grabby/releases/latest)
+The latest version of the addon and the toolkit can be found [here.](https://github.com/pouriap/Grabby/releases/latest)

 **For other browsers and operating systems see [browser support](#browser-support)**